 2. An overall GPA of 3.0 or higher.

-4. Agreement from a Mathematics Department faculty professor to be your Mathematics Honors Program Advisor.
+4. An agreement from a Mathematics Department faculty professor to be your Mathematics Honors Program Advisor.

 Completion of the Mathematics Honors Program requires the following: